 Refrain from blindly sending all your emails to your entire contact list.
 This causes recipients to unsubscribe.
 Manage and track your contacts in a way that helps you target your content to the right people.
 For example, we don't just send everyone our blog updates.
 We send them only to those who have subscribed or otherwise expressed interest in our blog content.

 We also make sure to target our emails to the right users.
 For example, we write a lot of blogs for manufacturers that would be of no interest to our non-profit clients.
 We manage our contact lists in a way that makes it easy to target industry-specific content.

 Do you read all your work emails?
 Neither do we.
 Neither does anyone.

 Social media can fill that communication hole and spread your marketing content wisdom.
 Links distributed in a quick tweet, Facebook post, or LinkedIn item get the ball rolling.
 Then take the next step.
 Post your content in social media groups related to your industry.
 Social media takes you beyond your own contact list, to people who don’t know you but probably will enjoy your content.

 Northwoods has had great success on social media.
-We published our Google Tag Manager blog to all of our social media channels and check out how many social media users came to our website within two weeks’ time.
+We published our Google Tag Manager blog to all of our social media channels and checked out how many social media users came to our website within two weeks.

 Some of our blogs get big numbers, some get smaller numbers.
 It takes luck and strategic maneuvering to get your content into the right hands on social media.
 People with the right social media hands are called industry influencers.
 Cultivate them.
 When you produce content that you suspect will resonate with a given influencer, pursue that person.
 Email or message the link to an article that person might want to comment on and share.
 Casually mention them in a tweet and see if they pick it up.